 Standing in front of a wall, take a lunge forward with the left leg, keeping the right leg straight out behind you, with the heel on the floor, it is important that your heel remains planted.
 Feet should both be pointing directly forward or the toes pointing slightly inwards.
 Use the wall for support and keep your pelvis in line with your back (your bum shouldn’t be sticking out!)
 Now stand on a step or curb with your right heel overlapping the back edge of it.
 Bend at the knees and hips and, keeping most of your weight on the left leg, gently press the right heel down, simultaneously pulling the toes up.
 Repeat both stretches on the left leg.

-Sitting on the floor, put you right leg across your left leg, just above the knee, so the top of your flat right foot should be parallel with your left leg (like the way a man would normally cross his legs).
+Sitting on the floor, put you right leg across your left leg, just above the knee, so the top of your flat right foot should be parallel with your left leg.
 Reach your right arm through the gap between your right and left legs and grab your left shin along with your left hand.
 Bending your left knee, bring your left knee closer to your chest, along with the right leg and lie your back onto the floor.
 It will feel as if you're doing some form of karate hold, keeping your legs close to the chest.
 You should feel a stretch in the glutes and outer thigh.
 Reverse legs and hand and stretch out the left glute.